Recipes by me, photos by Rikki Snyder.

 When Carolyn from All Day I Dream About Food asked me to be involved in her World Diabetes Day event, I didn’t hesitate to say yes.
-But then I had a moment of doubt–do I even know how to make a recipe that’s diabetic-friendly?
-Carolyn assured me that I post diabetic-friendly recipes all the time and I just didn’t realize it–obviously, sugar is a no-no, and carbs should also be limited or omitted.
+But then I had a moment of doubt—do I even know how to make a recipe that’s diabetic-friendly?
+Carolyn assured me that I post diabetic-friendly recipes all the time and I just didn’t realize it.
+Obviously, sugar is a no-no for diabetics, and carbs should be limited or omitted in diabetic-friendly recipes.

 Please visit Carolyn over at All Day I Dream About Food and read her post about World Diabetes Day.
 She’ll be linking to other blogs that are taking part in today’s event, and she’s also giving away a KitchenAid Stand Mixer on her blog—it’s blue, the color of diabetes awareness.

 A healthy, simple Thanksgiving side dish.
-If you can find them, use heirloom or rainbow carrots for this recipe.
+Use heirloom or rainbow carrots for this recipe if you can find them.

 - 2 bunches of small carrots (about 24), peeled

 - salt and pepper